Azure/bicep/docs/experimental-features.md

 ### `assertions`
 Should be enabled in tandem with `testFramework` experimental feature flag for expected functionality.
 Allows you to author boolean assertions using the `assert` keyword comparing the actual value of a parameter, variable, or resource name to an expected value.
 Assert statements can only be written directly within the Bicep file whose resources they reference.
 For more information, see [Bicep Experimental Test Framework](https://github.com/Azure/bicep/issues/11967).

-### `compileTimeImports`
-Allows you to use symbols defined in another Bicep file.
-See [Import types, variables and functions](./bicep-import.md#import-types-variables-and-functions-preview).

 ### `extensibility`
 Allows Bicep to use a provider model to deploy non-ARM resources.
 Currently, we only support a Kubernetes provider.
 See [Bicep extensibility Kubernetes provider](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider).